truezoneio/menumix-landing/content/blog/3/index.en.md

 ## Real-Time Availability Reduces Frustration

-One of the top complaints in traditional dining is, “Sorry, that item’s sold out.”
+One of the top complaints in traditional dining is, "Sorry, that item’s sold out."
 With a digital menu, items can be marked out of stock instantly.
 No surprises, no frustration.

 You’re setting clearer expectations — and customers notice.